 Students must have a GPA of 2.0 to be eligible for entrance into this major.
-Both transfer students and students who are doing a change of major must have fewer than 91 credits to be considered for entrance to LAS.
-Students may earn this degree through any combination of day and evening classes, correspondence study, or individual independent study with a professor.
+Both transfer students and students who are doing a change of major must have fewer than 91 credits to be considered for entrance to Letters, Arts and Sciences.
+Students may earn this degree through any combination of day and evening classes, correspondence study or individual independent study with a professor.
 Students may not duplicate existing majors from any academic area.
-During their fifth semester, LAS students must submit a program proposal.
-All students work with a coordinator to formulate a proposal designing a program that meets their education and career goals.
-An important standard for entrance to the Letters, Arts, and Sciences major is to design a program with academic integrity, worthy of a Bachelor of Arts degree.
+All students work with the coordinator to formulate a proposal designing a program that meets their education and career goals.
+Students may follow a study track in humanities, social and behavioral sciences or liberal studies.

 Core skills developed while majoring in Letters, Arts and Sciences include:

 - Research proficiency

 - Application of theory

 Students who minor in one of the following disciplines find a strong overlap or complement to Letters, Arts and Sciences:

 - American Studies

 - Environmental Inquiry

 Enhance your program with an internship in government, business, education, health care and a host of other areas.

 Graduates are working in management, finance, law, environmental science, digital media, communications, healthcare, education, marketing and dozens of other professional fields.
 Graduates of this program are well-prepared for graduate programs and succeed well in both the humanities and the social sciences degree programs.